Powerlearnproject/se-day1-assignment-marycathline/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+Software Developer: A software developer is a professional who creates, designs, develops, tests, and maintains software applications.
+They use programming languages to write code that instructs computers to perform specific tasks.
+Roles:
+ a.
+Design, develop, test, and maintain software applications - Write clean, efficient, and well-documented code
+ b.
+Collaborate with team members to identify and prioritize project requirements.
+ Responsibilities:
+  a.
+Develop high-quality software products
+  b.
+Troubleshoot and debug code issues
+  c.
+Participate in code reviews and ensure adherence to coding standards
+  d.
+Stay up-to-date with industry trends and emerging technologies

+Quality Assurance Engineer: A Quality Assurance (QA) Engineer is a professional responsible for ensuring the quality of software products.
+They play a crucial role in testing and validating software applications to identify and prevent defects before they reach users.
+Roles:
+a.
+Ensure software products meet quality, security, and functionality standards
+b.
+Develop and execute testing plans, cases, and scripts
+c.
+Identify and report defects, and collaborate with developers to resolve issues
+Responsibilities:
+a.
+Conduct manual and automated testing
+b.
+Create and maintain testing documentation and reports
+c.
+Participate in requirements gathering and provide input on testability
+d.
+Collaborate with developers to improve overall product quality

+Project Manager: A Project Manager is a professional responsible for overseeing and coordinating the execution of projects.
+They ensure that projects are completed on time, within budget, and to the desired quality standards.
+Roles:
+a.
+Lead and coordinate software development projects
+b.
+Plan, organize, and control project resources, timelines, and budgets

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.